-Figure 31: Typical Diagnostic Software Kit (Control Box, Cable, and Other Components)
+Figure 30: Typical Diagnostic Software Kit (Control Box, Cable, and Other Components)

 The diagnostic software runs on most Microsoft Operating Systems.
 It requires a minimum of 128 MB of RAM.
 The communications cable plugs into a USB port.
-When using serial to USB adapters, the communication port that the adapter uses must be known to configure the diagnostic software.

 NOTE: The Westerbeke communications cable is unique to this diagnostic software and must be used.
 An incompatible cable may damage the ECU.